Benson-Gikonyo/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 Task 2: Write a program that prints the ASCII alphabet, in lowercase, not followed by a new line.
 Use only onr loop, and only one print function.

 Task 3: Write a program that prints the ASCII alphabet, in lowercase, not followed by a new line.
 As with Task 2.
 Print all the letters except q and e.

+Task 4: Write a program that prints all numbers from 0 to 98 in decimal and in hexadecimal , as in task 2